Dear Bankruptcy Adviser,

 For example, if the property is worth $100,000, but you owe $150,000 on the loan, the deficiency balance would be $50,000 after the property is sold.
 You may be liable for that balance in your particular state.
 You must know whether you are liable before filing for bankruptcy.

 File bankruptcy.
 You may be liable on the mortgage or you may have other unsecured debt (credit cards or personal loans).
-Make sure that you are eligible for Chapter 7 bankruptcy prior to filing.
-Assuming you are, then it makes sense to wipe out your liability on the mortgage and any other dischargeable debt immediately.
+Make sure that you are eligible for Chapter 7 bankruptcy before filing.
+Assuming you are, then it makes sense to eliminate your liability on the mortgage and any other dischargeable debt immediately.